MicrosoftDocs/OfficeDocs-SharePoint/migration/migrate-to-sharepoint-online.md

 ## Mover retirement

 >[!Important]
 >**Mover is now retired for all Admin led migrations**.
 The ability to migrate from Google Drive, Box, Dropbox, and Egnyte has been fully integrated into Migration Manager.
 For full details see: [Mover retirement timeline](mover-retirement-timeline.md).
+Migration Manager does not support the migration of Amazon S3 or Azure blob storage.
 >
 >All FastTrack-led migrations have transitioned to Migration Manager.
 >